Asamartino/Rust/Rustlings/Chapter 03 Common Programming Concepts/README.md

 let x = tup.0         //using its index
 ```

 - Array: fixed length  (can’t grow or shrink once declared) + all variables must have same type.
-Data allocated on the stack rather than the heap.
+Data allocated on the stack.
 ```rust
 let a = [1,2,3,4,5];